korolainenriikka/mlflow_test/README.md

 # Sample project for ML pipeline testing

+this is currently work-in-progress: data i s moved to its own repository & volume setup instructions are still missing

 these instructions expect that you
   * have a valid CSC account
   * you are added to a project and granted access to servers